neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning-7/challenges-self-directed-learning-7.md

+# Challenges - Self Directed Learning 7

+## Next Structure

 Now that we are dealing with a more complex architecture, it's good to take a step back from coding and spend it to have a look at the big picture.

-## Next Structure

 Let's have a look at a basic Next project file structure: